reserve-protocol/protocol/docs/system-design.md

 - Reference unit `{ref}`: When collateral tokens are expected to appreciate, it's generally because some defi protocol (or protocols) produces a token that is freely redeemable for some base token, and that redemption rate is expected to monotonically increase over time.
 That base token is the _reference unit_ for the collateral token.
 The RToken protocol expects reference units to be in a known, predictable relationship with target units, and will flag a collateral token as defaulting if that relationship appears to be broken.

-- Token `{tok}`: An token that our protocol holds a balance of, mostly as backing for the RToken.
+- Token `{tok}`: A token that our protocol holds a balance of, mostly as backing for the RToken.

 A couple examples: